RodriVazquezAsenjo/PP1---Platform/README.md

 1.  <u>Validators:</u>

 - Google Lighthouse: Measures the performance, accessibility, best practices and SEO.
+Each of the sites were tested both in mobile and desktop.
+Accessibility, best practices and SEO were over 95 on every device.
+Performance was slightly lower on mobile devices due to large LCPs.
+Preloading and priority was added to the media which took a long time to load.
+These images were also compressed and changed to webp format to reduce their size.
+While not ideal, the performance insight tab of google chrome highlighted that images were being rendered 0.25s after opening the website, therefore the large LCP is deemed as a residual risk.
+More appropriate imagery would be investigated at the next stage of design to ensure the performance metric sits above 90.

 - [HTML Validator](https://validator.w3.org/): Checks for any errors in the HTML code.
 After running for index.html, mentor.html and contact.html no errors were found.
 A warning was highlighted where a section didn't have a header, however a div is used instead.